Awards and Financial Assistance

 Ewan Clark Memorial Award in Graduate Liberal Studies

-The Ewan Clark Memorial Award, worth about $900 is available to our students who have a demonstrated history as an artist, musician, writer, or actor.
+The Ewan Clark Memorial Award, worth approximately $900, is available to our students who have a demonstrated history as an artist, musician, writer, or actor.
 This award is made annually from a portion of the income earned from the endowment fund.

 Julie Andreyev—Animal Lover Scholarship in Animal Ethics